jsblogs/jsblogs.github.io/_posts/java/2018-03-21-Whats-new-in-java-10.md

 ---
 layout: post
-id: What's new in Java 10
+identifier: What's new in Java 10
 title: Whats new in Java 10
 status: published
 type: post
 published: true
 comments: true
 category: java
-tags: [JAVA, JAVA10, OPTIONAL]
+tags: [java, java10, optional]
 date: 2018-03-21T00:00:00-04:00
 comments: true
 share: true
 excerpt: Finally Java10 is available for GA.
 This blog will cover some of the new features introduced in java 10. e.g. Local Variable Type Inference, UnmodifiableCollections in java streams etc
-logo: java/java-10.png
+logo: java/java-32.png
 ---

 So finally wait is over, Java 10 is in GA now.
 The cool feature of this build has already been in discussions.
 Yes, I'm talking about the `var`.
 In this blog I'll discuss some of the new features along with the almighty `var`.